Macau - Data Protection Overview

 There are several guidelines issued by the Office for Personal Data Protection ('GPDP') aimed at providing more information to the public regarding privacy and data protection matters.
 Such guidelines (a list of which is available here) include:

-- Principles Concerning the Protection of Personal Data in the Workplace: Guidelines for Employee Monitoring;
+- Principles Concerning the Protection of Personal Data in the Workplace: Guidelines for Employee Monitoring (only available in Chinese here);

 - Guidelines on Issues Relating to Using Fingerprint/ Hand Geometry Devices to Check on Work Attendance;